-If you only have a website and no mobile apps, see our Web Push Troubleshooting guide.
+If you are having issues with your website and no mobile apps, see our Web Push Troubleshooting guide.

 Troubleshooting steps